makersacademy/airport_challenge/README.md

 - Can request to land
 - Responds to land
 - Has a status of landed after landing
+- Does not respond to land after landing
+- Responds to takeoff
 - Can request to takeoff
-- Responds to takeoff
 - Changes its status to flying after takeoff
+- Does not respond to takeoff after takeoff

 ToDo:
 ----